quickmodel/quick-model-docs/docs/godot/setup.md

 ## How to change the location of the model files in the project

 Open **project settings**.
-Click on **Quick Model** tab in the left column and change model files location to your liking.
-By default the models are located in the **quick_model** folder.
+Click on the **Quick Model** tab in the left column and change the model files location to your liking.
+By default, the models are located in the **quick_model** folder.
-Note: In Godot 4 make sure you have advanced settings toggled on.
+Note: In Godot 4, make sure you have advanced settings toggled on.